minhduc304/StockDataPipeline/README.md

 ## Overview

-This project is a robust, end-to-end data streaming solution for real-time stock market data processing.
-It leverages modern big data technologies to capture, stream, and persist stock market information with low latency and high reliability.
+This project is a end-to-end data streaming platform for real-time stock market data processing.
+It captures, streams, and persists stock market information with low latency and high reliability.

 The pipeline consists of three main components:
 - **Stock Data Producer**: Fetches real-time stock data using Yahoo Finance